-- 1. Preference will be given to schemes that demonstrably meet the need for affordable housing in Bovingdon.
-Homes for first time buyers will make up 25% of affordable homes at a discount of at least 30%, with a recommended mix of homes for affordable rent comprising 60 social rent/40 affordable rent.
-This 60/40 split will be strictly adhered to on Green Belt sites. - 2.
-Schemes should provide a mix of house sizes that support housing need in Bovingdon.
+- 1. Where a development proposal is required to deliver affordable housing, individual proposals should provide homes that demonstrably meet the need for affordable housing in Bovingdon.
+First Homes should make up 25% of affordable homes at a discount of at least 30% The mix of affordable housing for rent should consist of 60% social rent and 40% affordable rent. - 2.
+The delivery of affordable housing should provide a mix of house sizes including, where appropriate, extra care schemes.